kodadot/developers/docs/FAQ.md

 ### **Why did you choose to build on Kusama/Polkadot and not Ethereum?**
-We believe that costs for actions on the Ethereum mainnet will to continue to increase along with its enviornmentally damanging PoW.
+We believe that costs for actions on the Ethereum mainnet will continue to increase along with its environmentally damaging PoW.
 A more detailed answer can be found [here](https://github.com/kodadot/nft-gallery/issues/529)

 ### **How can I sell/buy KSM?**
 You can sell or buy KSM (with any currency depending on the exchange) through [Binance](https://www.binance.com/en), using our RAMP network [integration](https://kodadot.xyz/rmrk/credit) and [Bybit](https://www.bybit.com/en-US/).